jonnybegood123/Ping.py/README.md

 # Ping.py
-Simple client/server program written in Python that simulates sending a ping (and receiving an answer) via UDP to a server
+Simple client/server program written in Python for my Networks class that simulates sending a ping (and receiving an answer) via UDP to a server